Overview

 “In a Station of the Metro” is a short poem that the American poet Ezra Pound first published in 1913.
 Clocking in at just fourteen words, the poem juxtaposes faces in a crowd with petals on a wet branch.
 Pound’s radical economy of language makes it a chief example of Imagism, a modernist movement that sought to strip away all ornamentation to reveal a single image—or scene—with crystalline clarity.
 Yet with its reference to the autumn season and its lack of verbs, the poem also draws on the Japanese tradition of the haiku.

-Read a summary & analysis, an analysis of the speaker, and explanations of key poetic devices from “In a Station of the Metro.”
+Read the free full text, a summary & analysis, an analysis of the speaker, and explanations of key poetic devices from “In a Station of the Metro.”

 Upgrade to PLUS and get instant access to all the study tools